North American beaver: Behavior

 Beavers use rocks for their dams when mud and branches are less available as seen on Bear Creek, a tributary to the Truckee River, in Alpine Meadows, California.

 Beavers are active mainly at night.
 They are excellent swimmers and may remain submerged up to 15 minutes.
 More vulnerable on land, they tend to remain in the water as much as possible.
 They use their flat, scaly tail both to signal danger by slapping the surface of the water and as a location for fat storage.

 They construct their homes, or "lodges", out of sticks, twigs, rocks, and mud in lakes, streams, and tidal river deltas.
 These lodges may be surrounded by water, or touching land, including burrows dug into river banks.
-Beavers are well known for building dams across streams and constructing their lodges in the artificial ponds which form.
+Beavers are well known for building dams across streams and constructing their lodges in the ponds which form.
 When building in a pond, the beavers first make a pile of sticks and then eat out one or more underwater entrances and two platforms above the water surface inside the pile.
 The first is used for drying off.
 Towards winter, the lodge is often plastered with mud which, when it freezes, has the consistency of concrete.
 A small air hole is left in the top of the lodge.